How to Color Beautiful Faces

 Top Eye Lashline

 There is a shadow along the top of the eyeball below the lid.
-A swipe of soft grey will give the eye depth.
+A swipe of soft grey will add depth to the eye.
 If the eye is large enough, you can add a faint tint of your red/pink color to it.

 Bottom Eye Lashline

 When coloring the bottom lash line, go over the artist's line with a white pencil to soften it.
-Bring your skin color over that line, then softly create the lash line or draw eyelashes right below the outside of the line.
+Bring your skin color over that line, then softly create the lash line or draw eyelashes right below the outer edge of the line.

 Eye Shine and Reflections